Text Link

 Getting help for GERD and acid reflux

-Realizing there’s a problem and asking for help can be very hard.
+Realizing there’s a problem and asking for help can be hard.
 But help is available and healing is possible.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.